Chat with us, powered by LiveChat

 - How does it affect your ability to support me?

 Make sure you know what your guide will do on the ceremony day before you commit to working with them.
-A good facilitator will welcome the question without defensiveness.

 How to Set Boundaries and Agreements with a Tripsitter